 insurance for home healthcare providers

-Westwood will work with you to ensure your Ambulatory Health Care clients have adequate coverage for every threat they could face.
+Westwood will work with qualified agents to ensure Home Healthcare Providers have the best possible insurance coverage against every threat they could face.

 General Liability Insurance

 Professional Liability Insurance

 D&O insurance (Directors and officers liability insurance), shields the personal assets of company directors and officers, and where necessary, their spouses, from claims which could arise as a result of the decisions they made and actions they took within the scope of their regular duties.

 Cyber liability insurance covers the financial costs associated with a breach of your cyber security, such as a ransomware attack.
 It also covers first party costs including event management, data restoration, financial costs to third parties, network interruption, and cyber extortion.